-In an upcoming lecture at Lynchburg College, a Harvard professor well known for his expertise on race and criminal justice will speak about the historical context of America’s high prison population.
+In an upcoming lecture at University of Lynchburg, a Harvard professor well known for his expertise on race and criminal justice will speak about the historical context of America’s high prison population.

 Dr. Khalil Gibran Muhammad will present “Why History Matters in the Age of Mass Incarceration” on Thursday, March 30, 2017, at 7:30 p.m. in Sydnor Performance Hall for the 2017 John M. Turner Lecture in the Humanities.
 The event is free and open to the public.